 Basel Committee on Banking Supervision

-The Basel Committee produces publications relating to capital adequacy (the best known of which is Basel II), accounting and auditing, banking problems, cross-border issues, core principles for effective banking supervision, credit risk and securitisation, market risk, money laundering and terrorist financing, operational risk and transparency and disclosure.
+The Basel Committee produces publications relating to capital adequacy (the best known of which is Basel III), accounting and auditing, banking problems, cross-border issues, core principles for effective banking supervision, credit risk and securitisation, market risk, money laundering and terrorist financing, operational risk and transparency and disclosure.

-See a list of the latest Basel Committee publications
+See a list of the latest Basel Committee publications.

-Committee on Payment and Settlement Systems
+Committee on Payments and Market Infrastructures

 Committee on the Global Financial System